You found my old blog. Thanks for visiting! For my new writing, visit mikesententia.com.

 Connections are external magickal structures.
 They have an independent existence outside your thoughts.
-So does ethereal software, spirits, the energy pathways I use for healing, and basically everything else I talk about.
+So does ethereal software, spirits, the energy pathways I use for energy healing, and basically everything else I talk about.
 Just because it’s non-physical doesn’t make it mental.

 If you’re new to magick, learning the right mental posture to engage your mental muscles is quite important.
 But once you’ve learned that, I think it’s a lot more productive to focus on the external magickal structures, rather than focusing on your mind.

 If you are not in the game for some kind of awakening, or improvement of the self in a spiritual sense, I really just have no idea why you are bothering.
 If you seek power, or money, or sex, or anything else there are better and surer ways of achieving those ends than magic.

 I’ve also said that magick is a bad path to material gain.
 At very high levels, a mage can probably solve problems that a non-mage cannot.
 But it takes years or decades to get there.
 If you want to heal people, becoming a doctor or nurse is a faster path to truly solving the underlying problem.
 And if you want money, you can build a company more quickly than you can learn enough magick to pay the bills.

 Aside from Mike: More and more, I’m seeing how adding a little magick to your non-magickal efforts can really improve the results.
 I think developing useful , easy-to-learn techniques that give a small bump to normal effort — for manifesting, energy healing and other domains — is an important step to growing magick into a mature field.